donn/Swiftlog/README.md

     brew install icarus-verilog
 ```

-# To-do
-* Expose arguments in a Swiftier, friendlier way: currently you still have to use the C iterators and such to get your arguments.

 # License
 GNU General Public License v2 or (at your option), any later version.
 Check 'LICENSE'.